XI1675-siddharthajain/Backbase-assignment/README.md

   - Store which contains all the store logic from actions reducers effects selectors facade and the state interface

 - Shared contains all the shared dependencies that all other modules need.
 These mainly include UI components, consts, interfaces types etc...
 They are included in the shared module to make the code more DRY as without it all modules will need to include its own implementation of them

+## Functionality

+- Put disclaimer statement in create transaction widget for balance amount transaction limit.
+- Sorting based on column by column.